-LINKAGES TO OTHER PLANS, STRATEGIES (Local, Regional, State and National):
+LINKAGES TO OTHER PLANS, STRATEGIES (Local, Regional, State and National): Sydney Metropolitan Catchment Weed Strategy (under preparation) Hawkesbury Nepean Catchment Weed Strategy (under preparation)

 An occupier (other than a public authority or a local control authority) of land to which a weed control order applies must control noxious weeds on the land as required under the order.
 Maximum penalty: 40 penalty units.